June 21, 2013

-People interested in participating are encouraged to call volunteer coordinator Sister Marie Judith at (313) 535-9200, ext.
+People interested in participating are encouraged to call volunteer coordinator Sister Marie Judith Haupt at (313) 535-9200, ext.
 3104.
-All volunteers receive orientation and training, and are assisted daily by Center’s dedicated staff.
+All volunteers receive orientation and training, and are assisted daily by the Center’s dedicated staff.

 Founded in 1844, the St. Vincent and Sarah Fisher Center most recently served Southeastern Michigan as a residential/